 Performance.
 The bar chart illustrates the risks of investing in the Micro Cap Fund by showing how the Micro Cap Fund's average annual returns for each calendar year since the Micro Cap Fund's inception compare with those of a broad measure of market performance.
-The Micro Cap Fund's past performance, before and after taxes, is not an indication of how the Micro Cap Fund will perform in the future.
 The Micro Cap Fund is the successor to the Kuby Gottlieb Special Value Fund, L.P. (the "Predecessor Micro Cap Fund"), which transferred its assets to the Micro Cap Fund in connection with the Micro Cap Fund's commencement of operations on May 31, 2013.
-The Predecessor Micro Cap Fund was managed by the same adviser who currently manages the Micro Cap Fund, and had substantially similar investment objectives and strategies to those of the Micro Cap Fund.
-The performance includes the performance of the Predecessor Micro Cap Fund prior to the commencement of the Micro Cap Fund's operations.
-The Predecessor Micro Cap Fund's performance has been adjusted to reflect the annual deduction of fees and expenses applicable to the Class I Shares.
-The Predecessor Micro Cap Fund was not registered under the Investment Company Act of 1940, as amended (the "1940 Act"), and therefore was not subject to certain investment restrictions, limitations and diversification requirements imposed by the 1940 Act and the Internal Revenue Code of 1986, as amended (the "Code").
-If the Predecessor Micro Cap Fund had been registered under the 1940 Act, its performance may have been different.
 Past performance, both before and after taxes, does not necessarily indicate how the Micro Cap Fund will perform in the future.
 Updated performance information is available on the Micro Cap Fund's website at www.nsinvestfunds.com or by calling the Micro Cap Fund toll-free at 1-855-580-0900.
 Because Class R shares have not commenced investment operations, no performance information is available at this time.
 In the future, performance information will be presented in this section of the Prospectus.